imran-badshah-public-space/pydcm/README.md

 ### Extract meta-data and specific tags from DCM

-Extracts meta-data from DICOM and lists this as a table:
+Extracts meta-data from DICOM and lists this (even as a table with the `-g` flag):

 | study-uuid  |   occurances  |   file_path |
 |    :---:    |     :---:     |     :---:   |